Tyresius92/hundred-days-challenge/030-infinite-scroll/README.md

 ### Thing to Celebrate / Moment of Gratitude

-I now has a custom hook that I can drop into almost ANY future project I have!
+I now have a custom hook that I can drop into almost ANY future project I have!